sensei-skipper/ltaFlash/README.md

-# Tool to flash info onto the LTA v2
+# Tool to flash info and firmware onto the LTA v2
 The LTA has a flash memory that is divided into two regions (a firmware image and a "info" page) and two USB ports (mini-USB serial port and micro-USB JTAG port).

 The firmware image combines the FPGA firmware and the software that runs inside the FPGA (this is distinct from the "LTA daemon" that runs on the PC and communicates to the LTA).